dillonkearns/elm-cli-options-parser/README.md

 You can
 play around with `elm-cli-options-parser` in a [live terminal simulation in Ellie here](https://rebrand.ly/elm-cli)!

-## Design Goals

-1. **Build in great UX by design**
-   For example, single character options like `-v` can be confusing.
-   Are they always confusing?
-Maybe not, but eliminating the possibility makes things much more explicit and predictable.
-   For example, `grep -v` is an alias for `--invert-match` (`-V` is the alias for `--version`).
-And there is a confusing and somewhat ambiguous syntax for passing arguments to single character flags
-   (for example, you can group multiple flags like `grep -veabc`, which is the same as `grep --invert-match --regexp=abc`).
-This is difficult for humans to parse or remember, and this library is opinionated about doing things in a way that is very explicit, unambiguous, and easy to understand.

-   Another example, the `--help` flag should always be there and work in a standard way... so this is baked into the library rather than being an optional or a manual configuration.

-1. **Guaranteed to be in-sync** - by automatically generating help messages you know that users are getting the right information.
-The design of the validation API also ensures that users get focused errors that point to exactly the point of failure and the reason for the failure.

-1. **Be explicit and unambiguous** - like the Elm ethos, this library aims to give you very clear error messages the instant it knows the options can't be parsed, rather than when it discovers it's missing something it requires.
-For example, if you pass in an unrecognized flag, you will immediately get an error with typo suggestions.
-   Another example, this library [enforces that you don't specify an ambiguous mix of optional and required positional args](#todo-link).
-This could easily be fixed with some convention to move all optional arguments to the very end regardless of what order you specify them in, but this would go against this value of explicitness.

 ## Example

 See the [`examples`](https://github.com/dillonkearns/elm-cli-options-parser/tree/master/examples/src) folder for full end-to-end examples, including how to wire